-After Inactivating An Existing Collector, Customer Site Gets Wrongly Assigned To A New Collector Automatically
+After Inactivating an Existing Collector, Customer Site Gets Wrongly Assigned to a New Collector Automatically

-Last updated on MARCH 08, 2017
+Last updated on MARCH 05, 2020

 Oracle Receivables - Version 12.1.3 and later Information in this document applies to any platform.

 After Inactivating a Collector which is linked to an existing Customer Accounts or Sites, a "Random" collector is getting assigned to the Customer at Account or Site level.